fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/awards/award_id.md

 + `cfda_website` (required, string, nullable)
 + `sam_website` (required, string, nullable)
 + `cfda_obligations` (required, string, nullable)
+    Description of the type of spending, the fiscal years, and the amount, as well as miscellaneous other details
 + `cfda_popular_name` (required, string, nullable)

 ## Agency (object)